mlk2991/anonymous/README.rst

 Don't upload any file (e.g. photos, videos)
 -------------------------------------------
-If you still have to upload a file, then check it for any metadata (e.g. GPS locations, author) that might uniquely identify you.
+If you still have to upload a file, then check the file for any metadata (e.g. GPS locations, author) that might uniquely identify you.
 Remove these metadata before sending the file.

 Don't write (e.g. emails, tweets) too personal